spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/the-docker-sdk.md

 The `docker/sdk export images {tag}` command is only for the baked mode.
 It does the following:
  - Builds and tags docker application images.
- - Builds assets builder docker image based on assetsBuilder and Cli image).
+ - Based on assetsBuilder and CLI image, builds the assets builder docker image.
 Runs `vendor/bin-install -s build-static build-static-{mode}`.
  - Builds and tags frontend images.
  - Prints information about the built images.

 ## Development environment
-The following schema illustrates the development environment within the Docker SDK:
+The following schema illustrates the development environment with the Docker SDK:
 ![development-environment](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/the-docker-sdk/the-docker-sdk/development-environment.png)

 {% info_block infoBox "Info" %}

-Depending on the Spryker version you are use, instead of `zed_eu`, you will have the three containers: `backoffice_eu`, `backend_gateway_eu`, and `backend_api_eu`.
+Depending on the Spryker version used, instead of `zed_eu`, you can have the following containers: `backoffice_eu`, `backend_gateway_eu`, and `backend_api_eu`.

 {% endinfo_block %}